About The Protestant Cemetery of Rome

 The Protestant Cemetery of Rome, also known as the Non-Catholic Cemetery or ‘Cimitero Acattolico’, is the final burial place of many prominent figures.
 Whilst called the ‘Protestant’ cemetery, the cemetery has essentially been a space for non-Catholics, and includes graves of several other religions such as Jewish graves.

 Seen by some as Rome’s answer to the Pierre Lachaise Cemetery in Paris, the Protestant Cemetery of Rome was operating from the eighteenth century, probably circa 1738.

-Amongst those interred at the Protestant Cemetery of Rome are well known poets John Keats (d 1821) and Percy Bysshe Shelley (d 1822).
-Former leader of Italy’s communist party, Antonio Gramsci (d 1937), is also buried here.
+Amongst those interred at the Protestant Cemetery of Rome are well known poets John Keats (died 1821) and Percy Shelley (died 1822).
+Former leader of Italy’s communist party, Antonio Gramsci (died 1937), is also buried here.

 Discover the best Historic sites in Italy, from Ostia Antica to The Trevi Fountain and more, includes an interactive map of Italian cultural places, landmarks and monuments.